mseemann/angular2-mdl/README.md

 ```

 To make this working you need to find out the way how you could tell your build system where the scss is located.
-For example with webpack you can use the special `~@angular-mdl/core` syntax or you can configure the includePaths:
+For example with webpack you can use the special `~@angular-mdl/core` syntax used above.
+Or you can configure the includePaths:

 ```JavaScript
 sassLoader: {